 First of all, cleaning supplies can increase your costs.
 For clients that prefer an eco-friendly environment in their home, you may need to purchase different supplies.
 Using products that are labeled organic or eco-friendly can be costly.

-Secondly, as mentioned before, extras such as doing dishes or changing bedding can alter prices.
+Secondly, as mentioned before, extras such as doing dishes or changing bedding can alter cleaning services prices.

 Thirdly, if a client has their own supplies for your use, your rate will need to be adjusted.